Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 		- Forced entry settings are more likely to break items in containers and door locks have more health.
 		- The Long Haul perk has been disabled, meaning the player can no longer fast travel when over encumbered.
 		- The ammo press can now only be used once.
+    - Locks and Terminals have a random chance to be a higher lock level

 - **Optional - Settings:**
 	- **Keybinds - F Activates, Q & E Lean** - Swaps the activate key to F and enables manual leaning on the Q and E keys.